Rock Your June Income with Gift Coupons!

 I recently sold a package of 8 mini-massages to a blushing bride-to-be for her bridesmaids’ and groomsmen’s gifts.
-When the recipients call to book their 30-minute massage appointments, I will offer them an upgrade to a longer massage and/or spa services for an additional fee – a value-added service for them and more income for me!
+When the recipients call to book their 30-minute massage appointments, I will offer them an upgrade with more service for an additional fee – a value-added service for them and more income for me!

 Gift Coupon sales are a major source of income in my massage therapy practice.
 Almost every day, a client buys a Gift Coupon for a special occasion, or packages of mini-massage coupons to keep on hand for last-minute gifts, or for times when they need to give presents to many people for one occasion.

 2. Make Gift Coupons visible.
 Create a display in your reception area, ideally where clients can see it when they check in and again when check out.
-Have a sign saying something like: “Share the Gift of Health with Someone Special!”
-And be sure to mention it, in case they’re in a hurry and don’t read the sign.
+Have a sign saying something like: “Share the Gift of Health for Someone Special!”
+And be sure to mention it, in case they’re in a hurry and don’t read the sign: “Do you need a gift for someone?”

 4. Talk to clients in person.
 When people come in for appointments near holidays, remind them that you sell Gift Coupons.
 There’s no need for pushy sales.
 Simply remind them that Gift Coupons are available for wonderful healthy gifts and much better than a bottle of scotch!

 5. Send out reminders.
 Make phone calls, mail postcards and/or send email to remind clients that Gift Coupons make great last-minute gifts because they are easy to buy and they are appropriate for all sizes, all ages, all genders and all occasions.
 Offer to postal mail or email the Gift Coupon to the recipient.